Basic Science Pharmacology

 What Do You Need to Know?

-• Empiric bacterial meningitis treatment varies by age — neonates: ampicillin + cefotaxime; 1 mo–50 yr: ceftriaxone + vancomycin + dexamethasone; >50 yr/immunocompromised: add ampicillin for Listeria coverage
+• Empiric bacterial meningitis treatment varies by age — neonates: ampicillin + gentamicin and/or a 3rd-gen cephalosporin such as cefotaxime (AVOID ceftriaxone — bilirubin displacement); 1 mo–50 yr: ceftriaxone + vancomycin + dexamethasone; >50 yr/immunocompromised: add ampicillin for Listeria coverage

 • Dexamethasone timing is critical — give BEFORE or WITH first antibiotic dose; reduces mortality in S. pneumoniae meningitis and hearing loss in H. influenzae; do NOT give if antibiotics already started